nielsmaerten/aspen/README.md

 ## Custom Prompts
-Editable prompt templates live in `prompts/`.
-Edit them to adjust how Aspen extracts metadata.
+Aspen uses prompt templates stored in the `prompt/` directory.
+You can customize these templates to better suit your document types and metadata requirements.
+Each template is a text file that defines how Aspen interacts with the AI model to extract metadata.
+If there's no prompt template for a specific document type, Aspen will copy the default template to `prompt-templates/` for you to customize.